mhorga/mhorga.github.io/_posts/2016-05-18-using-metalkit-part-12.markdown

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter12_2.gif "2")

+You can play with the kernel code to achieve prettier effects by using the mouse coordinates in other parts of the code.
+There is one other matter I need to take a closer look at, the fact that `NSPoint` might not correctly map to the kernel `float2` type we used.
 The [source code](https://github.com/Swiftor/Metal) is posted on Github as usual.

 Until next time!